thomasWeise/oa/metaheuristics/randomSampling/README.md

 ### Random Sampling Algorithm  {#sec:randomSamplingAlgo}

-\definition{rule}{exploitVariance}{If there is a large-enough variance in the results of an algorithm and we have sufficient computational resources to execute it multiple times, then multiple executions (sequential or in parallel) can be used to improve the expected result quality.}
+\definition{rule}{exploitVariance}{If there is a large-enough variance in the results of an algorithm *and* we have sufficient computational resources to execute it multiple times, then multiple executions (sequential or in parallel) can be used to improve the expected result quality.}

 #### The Algorithm

+Let us apply \def.ref{exploitVariance} to `1rs`.
-The random sampling algorithm, also called random search, repeats creating random solutions until the computational budget is exhausted&nbsp;[@S2003ITSSAO].
+We obtain the random sampling algorithm, also called random search.
+It repeats creating random solutions until the computational budget is exhausted&nbsp;[@S2003ITSSAO].
-It basically applies \def.ref{exploitVariance} to `1rs`.
 In our corresponding Python implementation given in [@lst:RandomSampling], we therefore only needed to add a loop around the code from the single random sampling algorithm from [@lst:SingleRandomSample].

 \git.code{mp}{RandomSampling}{An excerpt of the implementation of the random sampling algorithm which keeps creating random candidate solutions and remembers the best encountered on until the computational budget is exhausted.}{moptipy/algorithms/random_sampling.py}{}{book}{comments}